Skip to main content

 Open Source Supply Chain, adapted from the LF Open Source Software Supply Chain Security article.

-Attacks can occur at any point in the open source supply chain, so let's look at the different parts of this system.
-The above diagram (adapted from "Open Source Software Supply Chain Security" by the Linux Foundation shows the four main components, arranged in a cycle:
+Attacks can occur at any point in the open source supply chain.
+The above diagram (adapted from "Open Source Software Supply Chain Security" by the Linux Foundation) shows the four main components, arranged in a cycle:

 • Users: Individuals or systems that utilize software for various tasks and applications.